skrimpon/introcomm/readme.md

 But, please cite the material if you use the material in your own class.

 ## Pre-requisites
-The class assumes knowledge of:
+The class assumes knowledge of undergraduate probability (stochastic processes), undergraduate signals and systems.
-* Undergraduate probability (stochastic processes)
-* Undergruate signals and systems
 Familiarity with MATLAB or equivalent language is preferred.

 ## Sequence
-We will add to this section as the class progresses.

 * Unit 1.
 Passband modulation
     * MATLAB exercise:  [Simulating up- and down-conversion](./unit01_passband/lab_passband_partial.m)
 * Unit 2.
 Amplitude modulation